microsoft/EdgeML/tools/SeeDot/README.md

 ### **Overview**

 ML models are usually expressed in floating-point, and IoT devices typically lack hardware support for floating-point arithmetic.
 Hence, running such ML models on IoT devices involves simulating floating-point arithmetic in software, which is very inefficient.
 SeeDot addresses this issue by generating fixed-point code with only integer operations.
-To enable this, SeeDot takes as input trained floating-point models (like [Bonsai](https://github.com/microsoft/EdgeML/blob/master/docs/publications/Bonsai.pdf) or [ProtoNN](https://github.com/microsoft/EdgeML/blob/master/docs/publications/ProtoNN.pdf) or [FastGRNN](https://github.com/microsoft/EdgeML/blob/master/docs/publications/FastGRNN.pdf)) and generates efficient fixed-point code that can run on microcontrollers.
+To enable this, SeeDot takes as input trained floating-point models (like [Bonsai](https://github.com/microsoft/EdgeML/blob/master/docs/publications/Bonsai.pdf) or [ProtoNN](https://github.com/microsoft/EdgeML/blob/master/docs/publications/ProtoNN.pdf) or [FastGRNN](https://github.com/microsoft/EdgeML/blob/master/docs/publications/FastGRNN.pdf)) and generates efficient fixed-point code that can run on micro-controllers.
 The SeeDot compiler uses novel compilation techniques to automatically infer certain parameters used in the fixed-point code, optimized exponentiation computation, etc. With these techniques, the generated fixed-point code has comparable classification accuracy and performs significantly faster than the floating-point code.

 To know more about SeeDot, please refer to our publications [here](https://www.microsoft.com/en-us/research/publication/compiling-kb-sized-machine-learning-models-to-constrained-hardware/) and [here](https://www.microsoft.com/en-us/research/publication/shiftry-rnn-inference-in-2kb-of-ram/).